TheDesertRoad/CETS-Addons/README.md

 1. Download or clone the repository.
 2. Place the addon folders into your `(steamapps\common\GarrysMod\garrysmod\addons)` directory.
 3. (Optional) Mount the included `.fdg` file in Hammer if you map with these addons.

+## Manual Addons Installation

+Download the addon as a `.zip` file, then extract it.

+After extracting, you should have a folder similar to:

+vjguardfixim
+├── lua
+├── materials
+├── models
+└── sound

+Important: The addon folder should directly contain folders like lua, materials, models, etc. It should not be nested inside another folder.
+The game expects addons to be placed directly under the addons directory.

+Open your Steam library, right-click Garry's Mod, then select:

+Manage → Browse Local Files

+Open the following folder:

+`(garrysmod/addons/)`

+The full path is usually:

+`(Steam/steamapps/common/GarrysMod/garrysmod/addons/)`

+Drag the extracted addon folder into the addons folder.

+Example:

+garrysmod/
+└── addons/
+    ├── vjguardfixim
+    ├── vjguardfiximdlc1
+    ├── vjguardfiximdlc3
+    ├── aspma
+    └── vjguardfixim_resources